 Unfortunately, the hidden nature of the crime means that it is very difficult to produce accurate figures of the numbers of people involved.
-The Office for National Statistics reports that there were 5,144 modern slavery offences recorded by police in England and Wales in the year ending March 2019, an increase of 51% on the previous year.
+The UK Government reports that 19,125 potential victims of modern slavery were referred to the Home Office in 2024, representing a 13% increase compared to the preceding year (16,990).
 This is only part of the story as many cases go unreported: worldwide 1 in 4 victims are children.
+Every year, thousands of men, women and children fall into the hands of human traffickers, becoming unpaid modern-day slaves in their own countries and abroad.

 ‘Human trafficking is a crime against humanity.
 We must unite our efforts to